vaadin/platform/scripts/generator/templates/template-release-notes.md

 This lists products that have breaking changes from V13

 ### Flow
 - Flow needs you to explicitly enable compatibility mode to keep running as before.
+[You can read more about compatibility mode in 14 from the documentation.](https://vaadin.com/docs/v14/flow/v14-migration/v14-migration-guide.html#compatibility-mode)

 ### App Layout 2
 - AbstractAppRouterLayout was removed.
 AppLayout itself now implements RouterLayout.